agileware/civicrm-end-user-guide/docs/sms-text-messaging/set-up.md

 ### Completing the SMS Provider settings in CiviCRM

 You now have all of the information needed to configure SMS in CiviCRM.
+After installing the Clickatell extension in CiviCRM, go to: **Administer** > **System
-To continue, return to CiviCRM and go to: **Administer** > **System Settings**> **SMS Providers**.
+Settings**> **SMS Providers**.
 Click "Add New Provider".

 ![image](../img/CiviCRM_SMS_adding-a-provider.png)